FREQUENTLY ASKED QUESTIONS

 As the eyelid blinks, it glides over the surface of the contact lens and causes it to move slightly.
 This movement allows the tears to provide necessary lubrication to the cornea and helps flush away debris between the cornea and the contact lens.

-+ Would you like an alternative to wearing glasses?
++ Are there alternatives to wearing glasses?

 Are there special occasions when you would prefer not to wear glasses?
 Do you find glasses get in the way when you play sports?
 Contact lenses can be used intermittently — for special occasions, while participating in sports or to match your fashion style – while glasses may suit your every day needs better for activities like work or school.

-• Single-use, one-day disposable contact lenses are comfortable and easy to use.
+- Single-use, one-day disposable contact lenses are comfortable and easy to use.
 They do not require cleaning, you simply throw them away daily after each use.

-• For those involved in sports and recreational activities, contact lenses offer a number of advantages.
+- For those involved in sports and recreational activities, contact lenses offer a number of advantages.
 In addition to providing good peripheral vision, eliminating the problem of foggy or rain splattered lenses, and freeing you from worries about broken glasses, contact lenses also mean you can wear non-prescription protective eye wear.